How to Add Swap Space on EC2 Ubuntu 22.04

 Conclusion

-You have successfully added swap space to your EC2 Ubuntu 22.04 instance.
+Finally, you have successfully added swap space to your EC2 Ubuntu 22.04 instance.
 This can help in situations where your instance runs out of RAM, particularly important for systems with limited memory or those running applications that are prone to memory leaks.

 Remember to monitor your system’s performance and adjust the swap settings as necessary to optimize system responsiveness and stability.